-We have audited the compliance of Teach For All, Inc. and its subsidiary, Teach for All Network (collectively, "TFALL") with the types of compliance requirements identified as subject to audit in the U.S. Office of Management and Budget's OMB Compliance Supplement that could have a direct and material effect on TFALL's major federal program for the year ended September 30, 2023.
+We have audited the compliance of Teach For All, Inc. and its subsidiary, Teach for All Network (collectively, "TFALL") with the types of compliance requirements identified as subject to audit in the OMB Compliance Supplement that could have a direct and material effect on TFALL's major federal program for the year ended September 30, 2024.
 TFALL's major federal program is identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.

-In our opinion, TFALL complied, in all material respects, with the types of compliance requirements referred to above that could have a direct and material effect on its major federal program for the year ended September 30, 2023.
+In our opinion, TFALL complied, in all material respects, with the compliance requirements referred to above that could have a direct and material effect on its major federal program for the year ended September 30, 2024.